awslabs/concise-constructs/docs/guide.md

 );
 ```

-Within the closure of arg 1, we have access to `define`, a callable object.
-We can use it to instantiate constructs without supplying scope.
+Within the closure of arg 1, we have access to `define`, a function.
+We can use this function to instantiate constructs without supplying scope.

 ```ts
 import * as cdk from "@aws-cdk/core";